 The purpose of scoping is to allow the public to participate in an "early and open process for determining the scope of issues to be addressed, and for identifying the significant issues related to a proposed action" (40 Code of Federal Regulations (CFR) 1501.7).
-Although BLM published an NOI and invited the public's comments on the proposed Project, BLM should have provided information in the NOI that clarified why BLM believes there is a need to segregate 9,290 acres of BLM land when the proposed Project is about 3,000 acres.
+Although BLM published an NOI for the Project and invited the public's comments on the proposed action, BLM should have provided information in the NOI that clarified why BLM believes there is a need to segregate 44,000 acres when the proposed Project is less than 7,200 acres.
 We believe that providing incomplete information in the NOI hampered the public's ability to understand the proposed Project.
 This then hampered their ability to determine the scope of the issues for the Project and to identify their issues or concerns regarding the proposed Project to BLM.
-We request that BLM reissue the NOI and provide clarifying information on why there is a need to segregate 9,290 acres (approximately), and how the remaining acreage relates to land uses in adjacent/nearby areas.
-In addition, there was no mention of a new feature, installation and use of lithium-ion batteries, to provide power at night or cloudy days.
-We learned of this feature from a newspaper article.
+We request that BLM reissue the NOI and provide clarifying information on why there is a need to segregate 44,000 acres for a 7,200-acre Project, what BLM has planned for the remaining 36,800 acres (approximately), and how the remaining acreage relates to land uses in adjacent/nearby areas.